galette/galettedoc/source/installation/preparation.rst

 .. versionadded:: 0.9

 Galette defaults installation (as well as for many other web applications) consists in copying a complete directory to a location the web server can read.
-This way to go works well, but this exposes from the web files and directories that should not be available this way.
+This method works well, but this exposes from the web files and directories that should not be available this way.

 It is possible to limit that by exposing only the ``webroot`` directory.
-All oter directories are more safe : it is not possible to reach them from the web server!
+All other directories are more safe: it is not possible to reach them from the web server!

 .. note::